 Our region is home to a robust talent pipeline of world-class graduates.
-With more than 700 post-secondary institutions within a five-hour radius, the Detroit metro is near many of the United States’ leading colleges and universities.
+With 295 post-secondary institutions within a five-hour radius, the Detroit metro is near many of the United States’ leading colleges and universities.
 Our network of community colleges also regularly partners with local companies to develop new training programs—preparing talent with the skills they need to succeed.

 Kettering University GM Mobility Research Center, Genesee County